 E. Coli in N.J.
 Is Linked to Taco Bell

 SOUTH PLAINFIELD, N.J.
 (AP) _ An E. coli outbreak that has sickened at least 22 people _ two of them seriously _ was linked by health investigators Monday to three Taco Bell restaurants in New Jersey.
-Investigators also were examining whether an outbreak on Long Island was connected to the fast-food chain.
+Investigators also were examining whether an outbreak of 14 cases on Long Island was connected to the fast-food chain.

 ``We have to find the food they all had in common,″ said David Papi, director of health for Middlesex County.

 Five of the New Jersey victims were in the hospital Monday, including two in serious or critical condition with hemolytic uremic syndrome, which can permanently damage the kidneys, officials said.

 Twenty-two of those infected in New Jersey, including two restaurant employees who tested positive for E. coli but did not get sick, ate at a Taco Bell in South Plainfield; another ate at a Taco Bell in Edison; and one ate at a Taco Bell in Franklin Township, authorities said.

 In Long Island, an E. coli outbreak sickened at least 14 people, including 10 who ate at Taco Bell.
 Health officials said eight restaurants in Suffolk and Nassau Counties were closed as a precaution.
 In New Jersey, the South Plainfield restaurant was closed.

 Greg Creed, the president of Irvine, Calif.-based Taco Bell Corp, said the company was sanitizing the restaurants and replacing the food ingredients before reopening, he said.